Lead and Copper

 Why do we care?

-While copper is an essential nutrient required for a healthy diet in small amounts, it can have negative health effects, such as gastrointestinal distress, before any excess can be secreted from the body.
+While copper is an essential nutrient required for a healthy diet in small amounts, it can have negative health effects in larger quantities, such as gastrointestinal distress, before any excess can be secreted from the body.

 Lead, on the other hand, is dangerous at all levels if ingested, and can accumulate in bones.
 This is especially concerning for growing infants and children, as it can affect their IQ, contribute to learning disabilities, impair growth, and damage the brain and kidneys.